 CONTROL PANEL: Your oven's control panel consists of a touch pad and a display.
 Use the control panel to operate all the oven's features (sometimes called modes).

-OVEN RACKS: Each oven comes with chrome-plated adjustable oven racks.
-See the table below for the number and type provided with your model.
-Page 13 describes the difference between rack types.
+OVEN RACKS: The oven comes with chrome-plated adjustable oven racks.
+See the table for the number and type provided.
+Page 12 describes the difference between rack types.